git URL updates. Point out that the BCT may omit SDRAM configuration data.

 The BCT contains space for four copies (known as "sets" or "parameter sets") of both the SDRAM and boot memory (or "device") configuration.
 Fuses and/or straps encode which set is used.
 This allows, for example, the same software image to be used across multiple builds of a board, each using a different SDRAM chip and/or boot memory configuration; the SDRAM chip and/or boot memory selection, and strap selection would be altered in tandem during the board manufacturing process to select the appropriate data set within the BCT.

 If a particular board never uses fuse or strap values that would select a particular parameter set, there is no need to fill it in.
-It is common for only one set to be filled in.
+It is common for only one set to be filled in, or for the same values to be duplicated into all sets.

 Boot memory configuration